 HAUNTWORLD MAGAZINE SUBSCRIPTION

 BUY a subscription to Hauntworld Magazine TODAY.
 Your subscription will start with the current issue or the next issue.
-You will recieve four issues per subscription.
+You will receive four issues per subscription.
 Issues are full color anywhere between 50 pages to 100 pages.
-Each magaizne is jam packed with articles from the best industry minds offering how to tips on marketing, building haunts, scares, and much more.US Subscription $45.95 Add to Cart Canada Subscription $55.95 Add to Cart International Subscription $69.95 Add to Cart
+Each magaizne is jam packed with articles from the best industry minds offering how-to tips on marketing, building haunts, scares, and much more.US Subscription $49.95 Add to Cart Canada Subscription $55.95 Add to Cart International Subscription $69.95 Add to Cart

 Hauntworld Magazine Back Issues